BinLuIS/ParkingSystemBackend/README.md

 9. Customer ask for car picking up
 10. Parking clerk accept the car picking up request and drive the car to customer's location

+## Remark
+Data will not persist, the database will erase all data whenever it is offline.

 ## Team Members (in alphabetical order)
 - Connie Ip (Tech Lead & Full Stack)
 - Iker Suen (Full Stack & Security Function)